RichardX366/youtube-downloader/README.md

 # Shortcut

-1. Add `alias yt-download="node ~/PROJECT_ROOT/dist"` to your .bashrc or .zshrc
+1. Add `alias yt-downloader="node ~/PROJECT_ROOT/dist"` to your .bashrc or .zshrc
-2. Run `yt-download VIDEO_IDS` to download the videos and generate the subtitles
+2. Run `yt-downloader VIDEO_IDS` to download the videos and generate the subtitles